- Beets are a nutritious vegetable for dogs, but there are certain precautions to take when feeding them to your pup. ⚠️

-Cooking the beets will also make them softer and less likely to cause choking than raw beet.
+Cooking the beets will also make them softer and less likely to cause choking than raw beets.

-You can also feed your dog canned beets, which have been cooked and don’t contain any oxalates.
-Here are some tips for canning beets:
+You can also feed your dog canned beets which have been cooked without salt.
+Here are some tips for canning beets at home: